honkyrot/uno-python-game/README.md

 # UNO game
 created in python

-joint collaboration with honkyrot and my class created with Python 3.11?
+This project was a joint collaboration with Honkyrot/myself and my software development class Created in Python 3.11.

+requires package Pytest for test cases to work